-Gabarone is perhaps now most famous for being the location of the books by Alexander McCall Smith: The Ladies No 1 Detective Agency and most visitors who stop in Gabarone do so for this reason.
+Gaborone is perhaps now most famous for being the location of the books by Alexander McCall Smith: The Ladies No 1 Detective Agency and most visitors who stop in Gaborone do so for this reason.
 There is a good low-key tour of the city which takes in a number of the places from the books but also shows people the land, culture, history and people of Botswana.
 Tours take in Zebra Drive (or Zebra Way as it is actually named), Mochudi, the Botswana Book Centre, the Tlokweng Road and more.
-There is even time for a cup of Roibos tea on the verandah of the President hotel.
+There is even time for a cup of Rooibos tea on the veranda of the President Hotel.

 Finally, if you overnight in Botswana, do try and tune into the radio if you have an early start — then you can wake to the sound of cowbells on Radio Botswana.